Foundation Director Jobs in USA with Visa Sponsorship

 What degree requirements do Foundation Director positions have for H-1B sponsorship?

 Most Foundation Director roles require a master's degree in nonprofit management, public administration, business, or related field.
 Some positions accept bachelor's degrees with extensive fundraising experience.
-The advanced degree requirement strengthens the specialty occupation case for H-1B petitions, as foundation leadership involves complex philanthropic strategy and regulatory compliance.
+The advanced degree requirement strengthens the specialty occupation case for H-1B visa petitions, as foundation leadership involves complex philanthropic strategy and regulatory compliance.

 Do foundations typically sponsor H-1B visas for director-level positions?